bmrobin/mail-service/README.md

 ```

 ### Usage
-Build the code and start the Express web server with
+Install dependencies, build the code, and start the Express web server with

+    $ npm install
     $ npm start

 Interact with the service: